JoBioux/Robo-Librarian/README.md

   Please Type "python robo-librarian.py -h" for more informations.

+  Please clear regularly your tmp folder to save space using :

+            python clear.py
+  If you delete the "tmp" folder by accident just creat a new one, named strictly the same

 original code by ChongChong He, 19th November 2019 as 'booklet.py', url : https://github.com/chongchonghe/booklet-creator/blob/master/booklet.py